Sumpia

 Sumpia (ꦱꦸꦤ꧀ꦥꦶꦪꦃ) is Indonesian traditional lumpia spring roll with much drier and smaller shape.
 Its diameter is about the same as human finger.
-Just like another Indonesian lumpia, sumpia consists of beef or prawn floss as filling in a lumpia wrapper, spiced with coriander, lemon leaf, garlic and shallot.
+Just like another Indonesian lumpia, sumpia consists of prawn floss as filling in a lumpia wrapper, spiced with coriander, lemon leaf, garlic and shallot.

 In Indonesia, the most common filling for sumpia is ebi or dried shrimp floss.